lucas-clemente/git-cr/README.md

 ## Is it secure?

 I'm not a cryptographer and git-cr was never audited by anyone.
 So you probably shouldn't trust it for anything critical.

-However the cryptography in git-cr is pretty [straightforward](crypto/nacl/nacl.go) and uses [NaCl](http://nacl.cr.yp.to).
+git-cr uses the backend to store whole files only.
+Files can either be git packfiles, or a manifest file containing the git refs for each revision.
+Each file is encrypted using [NaCl's](http://nacl.cr.yp.to) authenticated encryption `crypto_secretbox`.
+The key is static and part of the repository URL, while the nonce is generated (using `crypto/rand`) per file and stored prepended to the ciphertext.

+The source code for this can be found [here](crypto/nacl/nacl.go).
 Check it out!

 What git-cr does not hide: